Welcome to week #6!

-Yay – we made it through almost a whole month and getting ready for the 2nd month.
+Yay – we made it through 5 weeks and well into the 2nd month.
 I trust you are blessed by the weekly readings and reflections as much as I have and I hope you are able to grow closer in your walk with God.

 This week, we will jump into some of the more “skipped through” sections of the Bible but I promise you that if you stick with it, you are in for a special treat because we get a glimpse of the awesome holiness of the Lord and His desire to see His children follow Him wholeheartedly so that they can enter His Holy presence.